What are Hobbies and Interests?

 What makes them relevant to your resume?

 It is also vital to only include a hobby or an area of interest if you truly pursue it.
-It will help if you come across as someone very knowledgeable and passionate about your area of interest.
+It will help if you come across as someone knowledgeable and passionate about your area of interest.
 Never make the mistake of mentioning a hobby to impress someone.

 Mention photography only if you are serious about it, with a thorough understanding of the technical aspects.
 Selfies and family outings do not count.
 Professional photography suggests conceptual skills, technical knowledge, and perseverance.